Steve Bruce: Aston Villa

 On 12 October 2016, Bruce was appointed manager of Championship club Aston Villa.
+Former Chelsea boss Roberto Di Matteo had just been dismissed after 12 games following a poor start to the season.
 In his second match in charge, Villa defeated Reading, the club's first win in 11 games and the first away win for 14 months.

-He brought in Colin Calderwood as assistant manager from Brighton & Hove Albion and Stephen Clemence from old club Hull City as first-team coach.
+Bruce brought in Colin Calderwood as assistant manager from Brighton & Hove Albion and Stephen Clemence from old club Hull City as first-team coach.
 In the 2017–18 season, Villa secured a play-off place and defeated Middlesbrough to reach the final, but lost 1–0 to Fulham in the final and thus missed out on promotion to the Premier League.

 On 2 October 2018, Villa surrendered a two-goal lead, drawing 3–3 at home to bottom club Preston North End.
 One spectator threw a cabbage at Bruce and there were calls from home fans on the Holte End for Bruce to go.
 The following day, he was sacked by Villa after a poor run of form.